Explore UCD

 HI Seminar Room (H204)

-The artworks in this exhibit have been produced in response to the (opens in a new window)2022/23 CHCI Global Humanities Institute 'Post-extractivist legacies and landscapes: Humanities, artistic and activist responses’ which was led by the UCD Humanities Institute.
+The artworks in this exhibit were produced in response to the (opens in a new window)2022/23 CHCI Global Humanities Institute 'Post-extractivist legacies and landscapes: Humanities, artistic and activist responses’ which was led by the UCD Humanities Institute.
 This exhibition marks the end of the Andrew W. Mellon funded transnational research project which has resulted in a rich international network and many diverse outputs, spanning academic publications, blogs, an online syllabus and artistic works.

 Image artworks by: